A characterisation of Lie algebras amongst anti-commutative algebras: Main result

 Let $\K$ be a field.
 A \defn{(non-associative) algebra $A$ over $\K$} is a $\K$-vector space equipped with a bilinear operation $[-,-]\colon {A\times A\to A}$, so a linear map ${A\tensor A\to A}$.
 We use the notations $[x,y]=x\cdot y=xy$ depending on the situation at hand, always keeping in mind that the multiplication need not be associative.
 We write $\Alg_{\K}$ for the category of algebras over~$\K$ with product-preserving linear maps between them.
 It is a semi-abelian category which is not algebraically coherent.
 A \defn{subvariety} of~$\Alg_{\K}$ is any equationally defined class of algebras, considered as a full subcategory~$\V$ of~$\Alg_{\K}$.

 The category of \defn{associative algebras} over $\K$ is the subvariety of~$\Alg_{\K}$ satisfying $x(yz)=(xy)z$.

-The category $\Alt_{\K}$ of \defn{alternating algebras} over $\K$ is the subvariety of $\Alg_{\K}$ satisfying $xx=0$.
-It is easily seen that those algebras are \defn{anticommutative}, which means that $xy=-yx$ holds.
-If the characteristic of the field $\K$ is different from $2$, then the two classes coincide.
+The category $\Alt_{\K}$ of \defn{anti-commutative algebras} over $\K$ is the subvariety of $\Alg_{\K}$ satisfying $xx=0$.
+If the characteristic of the field $\K$ is different from $2$, then this is easily seen to be equivalent to the condition $xy=-yx$, whence the name ``anti-commutative''.